 Seeing your flowers as only possessing colour and not darks and lights will soften your paintings and help your petals look much more realistic.
 Colours have inherent values (purples are darker than yellows) so the shadows, mids and highlights will emerge on their own.

 I hope these tips help you in your painting practice, if you have any questions, feel free to leave them below!
 If you’d like to watch the full peony timelapse, you can watch the YouTube tutorial below.
-Happy painting!
+If you'd like to check out the peony painting course, you can visit Painting Flowers in Acrylic, and don't forget to use discount code BLOG30 to take $30 off.

 Leave a comment